MitchGuth/theLocalExperience/README.md

 ### Multer

 This was our first time incorporating user file upload functionality.
 We utilized the Multer NPM for file uploads.
 On the front-end, the file is sent to the back-end in a Form Data object via a Post request.
 On the back-end, we designated the directory for which the files should be saved to and we updated the name of the file to a randomized string.
-The file is stored in the designated directory and the file name is sent back to the front-end so that an URL can be attached to the contribution that will be posted.
+The file is stored in the designated directory and the file name is sent back to the front-end so that an URL for the photo can be attached to the contribution that will be posted to the database.

 ## Deployment
 This app was deployed using an AWS EC2.